lasernoises/is-this-a-lisp/README.md

 ]
 ```

-I wanted to make a LISP.
-But I don't know what a LISP is.
+I don't know what a LISP is.
 So I decided to make one.
-But now I don't
+But now I don't know whether what I've made
-know whether what I've made is a LISP.
+is a LISP.

 #### File Extension